rainydio/wallet23/README.md

 ### Valid until

-External message contains valid_until field that restricts time when it can be accepted by contract.
+External message includes valid_until field that restricts time when it can be accepted by contract.
 It has no effect on how long it might take to receive confirmation.
 There is no parameter controlling request expiration.

 ### Mode